ksoclabs/terraform-azurerm-ksoc-connect/README.md

 }
 ```

-Once applied, you need to provide your Azure tenant and subscription ID to KSOC to complete the connection process.
+Once applied, KSOC will start synchronizing your resources with KSOC.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements